 2. My resume does not include playing shortstop for the New York Yankees which is totally unfair because I could have not hit as well as Tom Tresh did not hit.

 3. An African-American church of which I attended asked me not to clap my hands…something about not having any rhythm.

 5. I like Grape-Nuts and think it’s okay to eat them more than once a day.
 Three times is a little bit much though.

-6. I deliver pizzas and I’m possibly the oldest pizza driver in California…maybe in the whole USA (except Mississippi where everyone is at least 60 years old when they are born.)
+6. I once delivered pizzas and was possibly the oldest pizza driver in California at the time…maybe in the whole USA (except Mississippi where everyone is at least 60 years old when they are born.)

 7. My best Christmas present ever was a Roy Rogers chrome plated two-gun set with black holsters.
 I was quick on the draw and had an itchy trigger finger.